 Companies need to be reassured they can efficiently move their people and products when deciding where to invest.
 Belgium only invests 0.4% of GDP in mobility, the second lowest among OECD countries.
 It has also devolved some competencies and yet in a small and dense country like Belgium, planning and processes should not stop at the regional border.

-To invest in mobility and infrastructure, a long-term vision, sufficient available funds, efficient procedures and strict planning are required.
+To invest in mobility and infrastructure, develop digital infrastructure and foster innovation, a long-term vision, sufficient available funds, efficient procedures and strict planning are required.
 Increased congestion, changing mobility patterns and new technologies must be taken into account when determining a new strategy.

 AmCham Belgium recommends